 1. Is faltering always a negative term?

 Not always.
-It can indicate a temporary lapse in strength or confidence but also shows human vulnerability or caution.
+It can indicate a temporary lapse in strength or confidence, and it can also reflect caution or human vulnerability.

 2. Can faltering describe speech?

 Yes.
-A faltering voice often indicates nervousness, emotion, or uncertainty.
+A faltering voice often suggests nervousness, strong emotion, uncertainty, or difficulty concentrating.

 3. Is faltering used in business or technical contexts?